KoruX-GNU-Linux/.github/profile/README.md

 ## About the project

-KoruX was created to provide a convenient, minimalist environment for developers—no bloat, just the essentials—while adding a fun element through classic games.
+KoruX was created to provide a convenient, minimalist environment for developers — no bloat, just the essentials — while adding a fun element through classic games.
 Key features include:

 - A set of development packages
 - Live and installed system modes